lupyuen/lupyuen.github.io/src/spi.md

 [__Bus Pirate__](http://dangerousprototypes.com/docs/Bus_Pirate) is a useful gadget for verifying whether our BME280 Sensor works OK.
 And for checking the SPI signals that should be sent down the wire to BME280.

+Here's how we test BME280 (or BMP280) with Bus Pirate...

 1. Connect Bus Pirate to BME280 (or BMP280) according to the pic above...

     | Bus Pirate Pin | BME280 SPI Pin